THE LAB AUTOMATION EXPERTS

 If you remember those science experiments from school where you used litmus paper to test solutions, you probably know what pH is.
 In essence, it’s a common scale used to measure the acidity and basicity of a solution containing water as a solvent (aqueous).
 Without the presence of water, you cannot measure the pH of a substance.
 While the litmus paper experiment in school is cool, in a real-world setting, scientists use pH meters to measure the pH of a solution.
 Below, we explain what a pH meter is and how to use it.

-meter is an answer to the question, “what do you use to measure pH?”.
-While there are a variety of pH meters available for different purposes, most people will learn how to use a pH meter that’s one of the three types below:
+“What do you use to measure pH?”
+Most people will learn how to use a pH meter that’s one of the three types below:

-• Benchtop pH meters – Laboratories mostly use this type of pH meter to test samples/solutions that are brought on-site.
+• Benchtop – Laboratories mostly use this type of pH meter to test samples/solutions that are brought on-site.
 These meters are heavier and have more customizations that allow for more precise results.

-• Portable/handheld pH meters – This type of pH meter is typically used in the field, and is light and small in size.
+• Portable/handheld – This type of pH meter is typically used in the field, and is light and small in size.

 Components of a pH Meter